-Corpus Christi, Texas a city situated in Nueces County, close to the southern border, has a vast mix of industries, including military, oil production, maritime, petroleum, and manufacturing.
-Prior to the Environmental Protection Agency’s (EPA) strict regulations, most of these industries heavily relied on asbestos for a variety of reasons, including its resistance to fire and heat.
-Consequently, numerous former workers in Corpus Christi now suffer from asbestos-related illnesses, including malignant mesothelioma, lung cancer, asbestosis, and more.
+Corpus Christi, situated in Nueces County and close to the southern border, has a mix of industries, including military, oil production, maritime, petroleum, and manufacturing.
+Prior to the Environmental Protection Agency’s (EPA) strict regulations, most of these industries relied on asbestos for a variety of reasons, including its resistance to fire and heat.
+Consequently, numerous former workers in the city now suffer from asbestos-related illnesses, including malignant mesothelioma, lung cancer, asbestosis, and more.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Corpus Christi, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

-Although it was built in 1952, Corpus Christi’s Koch Refinery is considered one the nation’s newer refineries, as there have been few refineries built in recent years.
+Although it was built in 1952, Corpus Christi’s Koch Refinery is still considered one the nation’s newer refineries, as there have been few refineries built in recent years.
 Regardless, Koch was built during a time when asbestos was used extensively.
-Koch used the hazardous mineral in a wide array of products and equipment, including:
+Koch used the hazardous mineral in numerous products and equipment, including:

 - Construction products

 Koch was also responsible for releasing benzene, a flammable compound linked to cancer, into the air from the refinery’s stacks.

 In 2000, Koch, along with four of its employees, were charged with 97 environmental violations, including breaking several federal laws regarding air and wastes.
 They were fined $10 million, which prompted them to change their name a few years later to “Flint Hills Resources,” in an attempt to appear more environmentally-sound.